Eslam-Samir-Ragab/Sequence-database-curator/README.md

 ## Input:
 - File containing all the different downloaded sequences in FASTA format.
-- OR
-- A directory containing all your desired files in the same extension
+- Or a directory containing all your desired files in the same extension

 ## Processing:
 1. It removes the redundant sequences.